thirdweb-example/migrate/README.md

 ![Group 1](https://github.com/thirdweb-example/thirdweb-auth-express/assets/17715009/06383e68-9c65-4265-8505-e88e573443f9)

-# Migrate Privy Wallets to thirdweb
+# Migrate Venly Wallets to thirdweb

 [<img alt="thirdweb SDK" src="https://img.shields.io/npm/v/thirdweb?label=Thirdweb SDK&style=for-the-badge&logo=npm" height="30">](https://www.npmjs.com/package/thirdweb)
 [<img alt="Discord" src="https://img.shields.io/discord/834227967404146718.svg?color=7289da&label=discord&logo=discord&style=for-the-badge" height="30">](https://discord.gg/thirdweb)

 ## How to use this repository

-This repository is meant to be a starting point from migrating your Privy users to thirdweb's in-app wallets.
+This repository is meant to be a starting point from migrating your Venly users to thirdweb's in-app wallets.
 It should be easy to customize it to fit within your app and provide a smooth migration experience for all users.

 ## Things to know

 1. This example involves no interactions with private keys
-2. Privy is a fully locked-in provider, meaning the wallets are not exportable from their system.
-Instead, we generate a new wallet for each user and migrate the necessary assets.
+2. Because Venly provides backend access to wallets, specific implentations vary significantly.
+We've left certain portions of the logic unimplemented to allow you to customize the migration process to fit your needs. **This example will not work out of the box, it's purely a starting point.**
-3. Because of (2), all users' wallets will need enough native funds to pay for the migration transfers.
+3. All users' wallets will need enough native funds to pay for the migration transfers.
 These funds can be airdropped to users using [Engine](https://thirdweb.com/engine) or another solution, or paid for by the users themselves.

 ---